Robert Sedlaczek: Collaboration with Martin Czapka

 Robert Sedlaczek has worked with illustrator, Martin Czapka, since 2016.
 Czapka runs an advertising studio in Vienna and illustrated the books published by Amalthea: Österreichisch für Anfänger, Österreich für Fortgeschrittene and Österreichisch fia Fuaßboifäns, as well the quiz games Das neue Österreich Quiz and Challenge Austria released by Ferdinand Piatnik & Sons.

+Austrian German

+Sedlaczek is one of the most prominent voices of Austrian German, both as a standard variety of German ("österreichisches Standarddeutsch") and as a range of dialects, especially for Viennese and Eastern Austrian dialects, for which he has published widely.
+His regular column in Wiener Zeitung, "Sedlaczek am Mittwoch", has for over 20 years explored many aspects of Austrian German, e.g. Meidling "L" (dark /l/ à la Vienna- Meidling, pressure from German Standard German (2004, 2021), gender issues and language (2020), Viennese dialects (2011).
+Since the discontinuation of Wiener Zeitung as a daily newspaper in 2023, Sedlaczek has been publishing his regular language columns as a blog.

+Sedlaczek is the author of several dictionaries of varieties of Austrian German with Haymon Publishers (Innsbruck).
+These include Wörterbuch des Wienerischen. (with Melita Sedlaczek), Haymon Taschenbuchverlag, 2011, ISBN 978-3-85218-891-1, Wörterbuch der Alltagssprache Österreichs, Haymon 2011 (7th ed.
+2019) or Das große Wörterbuch des Wienerischen, 2023.

+One aspect worth mentioning is that Sedlaczek, like the makers of Österreichisches Wörterbuch, writes outside of academically institutionalized Germanistik, who have consistently ignored Standard Austrian German and Austrian German as a stand-alone, legitimate research stance.
+A fact that has recently led to the formulation of a One Standard German Axiom in academic Germanistik.

 Engagement with Tarock

 Sedlaczek is a major promoter of Tarock card games.
 Das große Tarock-Buch ("The Big Tarock Book"), written with Wolfgang Mayr and Roland Kronigl, and Die Strategie des Tarockspiels ("The Strategy of the Game of Tarock"), written with Wolfgang Mayr, are regarded as standard German-language works for this family of card games.
 Together with Mayr, he founded the Vienna Tarock Cup (Wiener Tarockcup) in 2003 for the Tarock game of Königrufen and initiated a final for the Austrian tournament series, which is held annually at Linz Casino.
 Sedlaczek is also the main initiator of the reintroduction of Hungarian Tarock in Austria.
 From 2005 to 2018, in his Tarock columns in the Wiener Zeitung, he and Wolfgang Mayr gave tactical tips for the variants of Tarock common in Austria; he is currently writing a similar series with his wife Melita for the Oberösterreichisches Volksblatt (Upper Austrian News).
 His latest publication on the subject is Kulturgeschichte des Tarockspiels.
 Geschichten über Tarock und seine berühmten Spieler (The Cultural History of Tarock: Stories about Tarock and its Famous Players") which he again co-authored with Mayr.